mars-robots/.github/profile/README.md

 ### How tf is this company going to make money?

 Great question, I have no idea, but I will figure it out.

+if you are interested in space, mars, aerospace, defense, plumbing, agriculture, manufacturing, electrical engineering, basically any skill/product that will be required to build a self-sustaining city on Mars, dm me on twitter->https://twitter.com/Rayquaza737